The downside of writing up demo days

 Such is the case with Vacayo, a startup that recently passed through the 500 Startups accelerator program and which last month presented to a crowd at the Computer History Museum in San Jose, Ca., alongside 28 other startups.

-On the heels of the event, we included Vacayo in our coverage of the event, explaining its proposal to become a kind of property manager to homeowners who have extra space (or extra homes) their hands, that the startup says it can furnish and find tenants to fill.
-The company has since used that story, including on Facebook, to solicit customers.
+On the heels of the event, we included Vacayo in our coverage of the event, explaining its proposal to become a kind of property manager to homeowners who have extra space (or extra homes) their hands, property that the startup says it can furnish and find tenants to fill.

+Vacayo has since used that coverage, including linking to it on Facebook, to solicit customers.

 The problem, as reported in a recent CNBC story, is that Vacayo is being highly deceptive in how it’s landing some those listings.
 For example, Vacayo founders Isabel Berney and Truth Oladapo rented the Miami Beach home of Bay Area entrepreneur and investor Drew Grewal, then listed the home on Airbnb without his permission.

-Because of strict regulations around short-term rental in Miami, Grewal was subsequently fined tens of thousands of dollars.
+Because of strict regulations around short-term rentals in Miami, Grewal was subsequently fined tens of thousands of dollars.
 After evicting the pair, Grewal tells CNBC he saw some of his furniture featured in two other Miami Beach Airbnb listings.
 Oladapo told CNBC that Grewal asked him to take the furniture.

 Another Miami Beach property owner, Rula Giosmas, told CNBC she similarly had Airbnb-related problems at two of her four properties.
 She said in one case, she’d been led to believe she was renting the property to a couple from New York who have a child.
-The tenants, she discovered with the help of CNBC: Oladapo and Berney.
-Giosmas now says she plans to sell the property, which she says was turned into a “flop house” and for which she has also been fined $20,000.
+The tenants, she discovered, were Oladapo and Berney.
+Giosmas now plans to sell the property, which she says was turned into a “flop house,” and which has also attracted fines to the tune of $20,000.

 Neither Isabel nor Truth Oladapo responded to requests for more information from TechCrunch earlier this week.